 Reasons Why a Workers' Compensation Claim is Denied

-If you are injured at work, you might think that you are entitled to workers' compensation.
+If you are injured at work, you might think you are entitled to workers' compensation.
 However, your claim could be fully or partially denied by the Ohio Bureau of Worker's Compensation (BWC) for various reasons:

 - The doctor who treats you could decide that you do not have a significant injury, even though you have significant pain.